Josehokec/ACER4CER/readMe.md

 ### Section 4.2  Synthetic dataset

-We have written a synthetic data generator to automatically generate synthetic data of a specified size. `generator` folder has a `SyntheticQueryGenerator.java` file that can generate synthetic datasets.
+We have written a synthetic data generator to automatically generate synthetic data of a specified size. `Generator` folder has a `SyntheticQueryGenerator.java` file that can generate synthetic datasets.

 **Schema: `(String type,int a1,int a2,float a3,float a4,long timestamp)`**